alphagov/govuk-import-export-prototype/guidance/import-meds-alt.markdown

 s1.
 [Check if you need a manufacturer or wholesaler licence](#manufacturer-wholesale-licence), if you don’t have them already.
 Allow 90 working days if you need to apply. s2.
-Follow the rules if the medicine contains a [controlled substance](#controlled-drugs). s2.
+Follow the rules if the medicine contains a [controlled substance](#controlled-drugs). s3.
 If you don’t hold the marketing authorisation for the medicine, tell the holder that you’re importing it (unless they asked you to source it).
-You can find their details by [searching for the medicine’s Summary of Product Characteristics](http://www.mhra.gov.uk/spc-pil/) (SPC). s3.
+You can find their details by searching for the [medicine’s Summary of Product Characteristics](http://www.mhra.gov.uk/spc-pil/) (SPC). s4.
 Check if the medicine has a [marketing authorisation from the European Medicines Agency](http://www.ema.europa.eu/ema/index.jsp?curl=pages/medicines/landing/epar_search.jsp&mid=WC0b01ac058001d124) (EMA).
 If it does, [tell EMA](http://www.ema.europa.eu/ema/index.jsp?curl=pages/about_us/q_and_a/q_and_a_detail_000079.jsp&mid=) that you’re importing it.